flexera-public/policy_templates/saas/fsm/redundant_apps/README.md

-# SaaS Manager - User Status Change
+# SaaS Manager - Redundant Apps

 ## What it does